 A hybrid machine learning and particle swarm optimization approach for heart disease classification

-Shashi Kant Ranjan 1 and Mohan Kumar Patel 1
+Shashi Kant Ranjan1 and Mohan Kumar Patel1

 Corresponding Author : Shashi Kant Ranjan

-Recieved : 24-Dec-2024; Revised : 10-Jun-2025; Accepted : 28-Jun-2025
+Recieved : 24-December-2024; Revised : 10-June-2025; Accepted : 28-June-2025

 Abstract